 5. Be Flexible if Plans Change

-There has been a LOT in 2020 that has changed.
+The past few years have taught us a LOT about change.
 By now, we should be used to changing (or canceled) plans, but around Christmas time, it’s hard.
 If your plans fall through, stay flexible enough so that you can regroup.
 Changing your attitude can change the whole experience.
 Make new plans, create a new tradition, find something else to look forward to.
 Try to be fully present and live in the moment instead of mourning what might have been.

 Related: 7 Tips for a Stress- Free Christmas